Updated on July 26th, 2021

 Muskegon CrossFit embraces the outdoor gym

-In Michigan, one of the strictest states around Covid precautions, this CrossFit gym is still awaiting an opening date after four months of closed doors.
-Workouts have moved outside, battling some unpredictable rains and high winds which add a challenge to the athletes.
+Michigan has been one of the strictest states around COVID precautions, and Muskegon CrossFit is still awaiting an opening date after four months of closed doors.
+Workouts have moved outside, and athletes are battling some unpredictable rains and high winds.

 The gym has been looking outside the box to keep the momentum going with their members.
 They hosted an event last weekend called the “Fresh Coast Games,” sponsored by O2.
-They sported and handed out some of the brand’s swag and were stocked up with cases of the recovery drink as part of the VIP program.
+They sported and handed out O2 swag and were stocked with cases of O2 as part of the VIP program.

 Mock’s mother Connie, far right, alongside Robin, far left, and Reed, middle, worked Crossfit Muskegon’s shop all week long.